 1. Find your environmental leaders

-The best ideas will flounder without a committed leader or team to make them reality.
+The best ideas will flounder without a committed leader or team to make them a reality.

-Baker McKenzie recently made waves by naming its first Chief Sustainability Officer, to lead their global sustainability strategy.
-Find the members of your own team that are most passionate about sustainability issues and give them a mandate to move forward.
+Baker McKenzie recently made waves by naming its first Chief Sustainability Officer, to lead its global sustainability strategy.
+Find the members of your own team that are most passionate about sustainability issues and give them the mandate to move forward.
 Make sure they have the authority and resources they need to make the changes that will benefit the Earth—and your firm.

 2. Go paperless

 The average office worker uses up 10,000 sheets of paper annually.
 About 45% of that ends up in the trash by the end of the day it was created.

 Offices account for a large portion of the 69 million tons of paper products the U.S. uses every year.
 Cutting down on paper not only saves forests — it also helps with soil erosion and water pollution as well.